NovaCat35/shopping-cart/README.md

 During development, I encountered challenges in integrating the different sorting/filtering functionality as each search query, category selector, filter tool, and pagination called in a certain order to fully bring about a smooth user experience.
 While leveraging useful hooks like useSearchParams for URL querying and data retrieval, I faced further issues of filtering resets with each search.
 To overcome this, I established a shared context that facilitated seamless logic integration between components, ensuring a coherent flow and abstracting complexities.
 I also broke apart the logic behind pagination from the rest of the store page to work with a already filtered list of displayed items.

+Recently, during post-production I came back to this project due overhauling some images and designs.
+I also attempted to optimize this site's performance.
+I been playing around with understanding how to make larger images works, where I struggle in the past with design and performance issues due to large files.
+One implementations I done to this site is lazy loading images and using blurHash to allow images to be loaded faster while giving optimal user experience.

 ## Libraries 📚

 ```